 Ways of protecting assets during divorce

-There are ways you can protect your personal assets during divorce so that they are not split afterwards.
+There are ways you can protect your personal assets during divorce so that they are not split afterward.
 You should follow the following steps:

 - Firstly, you should open a bank account in your name only.
 It will ensure that you are using and transacting from that account; thereby, funds will not split.